InteractiveAdvertisingBureau/Global-Privacy-Platform/Sections/US-National/IAB Privacy’s Multi-State Privacy Agreement (MSPA) US National Technical Specification.md

-<h1 id="gpp-extension-iab-privacy-s-mspa-us-national-privacy-technical-specification">GPP Extension: IAB Privacy’s US National Privacy Technical Specification</h1>
+<h1 id="gpp-extension-iab-privacy-s-mspa-us-national-privacy-technical-specification">GPP Extension: IAB Privacy’s MSPA US National Section Technical Specification</h1>

 <h2 id="about-this-document">About this document</h2>

-<p>The global standard <a href="https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform">GPP</a> defines a way for local standards to &quot;plug-in&quot; into the existing mechanics defined by GPP and the <a href="https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform/blob/main/Core/CMP%20API%20Specification.md">GPP client side API</a>.
-This document outlines the technical specification for using the GPP specifications with the IAB Privacy Multi-State Privacy Agreement legal requirements.</p>
+<p>The <a href="https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform">GPP</a>  standard is designed to be extensible so that support for new regulations can be added without the need to update existing capabilities defined by GPP and the <a href="https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform/blob/main/Core/CMP%20API%20Specification.md">GPP client side API</a>.
+This document outlines the technical requirements for using the GPP specification with the IAB Privacy Multi-State Privacy Agreement (MSPA) legal requirements.</p>

 <h3>Version History&nbsp;</h3>
 <div>